-The Silver Spring Ice Rink is a community favorite, located right in downtown Silver Spring with a wide selection of eateries and places to refuel nearby.
-Silver Spring, Maryland, is a suburb that's right on the border with Washington, D.C., and easily connected to the Capital via the red line of the D.C. metro—it's about 40 minutes on a direct train from the National Mall.
+The Silver Spring Ice Rink is a community favorite, located right in downtown Silver Spring, Maryland, with a wide selection of eateries and places to refuel nearby.
+This suburb right on the border of Washington, D.C., is easily connected to the Capital via the red line of the D.C. metro, about 40 minutes on a direct train from the National Mall.

 The rink is open from mid-October to mid-March in 2020–2021, but with a new reservation system for all skaters.
 Tickets must be purchased online in advance, and you'll be given a reserved time slot to skate.
 The rink is open seven days a week until 10 p.m.

 At 7,200 square feet, the Rockville Town Square Ice Rink is one of the largest in the D.C. metropolitan area.
 Skaters can glide over an abstract piece of art, designed by a local community artist, that's been laid over the ice for a completely unique experience.
 Rockville, Maryland, is just 25 minutes outside of downtown Washington, D.C., by car, or you can ride the red line of the metro directly to the town in under an hour.

 For the 2020–2021 season, tickets must be purchased in advance with a reserved timeslot of when you can skate, and reservations open up two weeks before the date.
 The rink is open daily until 10 p.m., including holidays like Christmas, New Year's Day, and Martin Luther King, Jr., Day.